Nurturing Success by using a child centred curriculum with communication at the heart of everything we do.

 Cherry Garden Child Centred Curriculum aims to be:

 - MOTIVATING – pupils learn when they are interested, stimulated and engaged.

 - RELEVANT- relevant to the learning levels of the pupils, functional and takes into account their prior knowledge.

 - CHALLENGING – Suitably high and realistic expectations are held by everyone in the team, and inclusive yet differentiated teaching is used to ensure progress for all pupils.

 Individual Education Plans are central to all aspects of provision and link closely to long term goals in the child’s ‘Education, Health and Care plan’.

 Our child centred curriculum promotes respect for each child as an individual, emphasising the four core development areas of Communication, Personal, Physical and Cognitive skills.
-Just About Me goals (previously Individual Education Plan Targets), derived from EHCP goals short term and long term aims, are integrated into these curriculum areas to meet the needs of the individual pupils.
+JAM (Just About Me) goals, derived from EHCP goals short term and long term aims, are integrated into these curriculum areas to meet the needs of the individual pupils.

 Pupils on the pre-formal (Exploration) curriculum will focus on the four core areas, with opportunities to develop and generalise skills across all six areas of learning.
 Pupils working at the semi –formal (Discovery) and formal (Investigation) curriculum level are taught through the six areas of Learning as shown in the diagram below.

 We recognise the importance of children having control of their own behaviour.
 We have a behaviour management policy that promotes a holistic approach to help children learn to behave appropriately.
 The school aims to help pupils develop a sense of achievement, value and self-respect, as well as respect for others.

 All staff use positive behaviour management strategies, such as: